cs480x-21c/02-DataVis-5Ways/README.md

 I displayed the annotation this way because it does not cut off any information for any of the data points.
 Adding more information from the CSV is doable but I think it would be too much information.

-D3 annotations was interesting to use, it somehow works in d3-v6, even though it is meant for d3-v4;
+D3 annotations was an interesting library to use, it somehow works in d3-v6, even though it is meant for d3-v4;
 so there may be some features I did not explore that no longer work.

 ![Technical Achievement](img/TechnicalAchievement.jpg)

-D3 Annotations: <br>
+D3 Annotations Library: <br>
 https://d3-annotation.susielu.com/